WxOutside/software/README.md

 =========================

 First, we need to download the OS and flash this onto the SD card that the RPi unit uses.
-We use Jessie-lite because it only includes the basic components - we don't need the desktop for instance.
+We use Jessie-lite because it only includes the basic components - for example we don't need the desktop.
 And the A+ can run into stability issues when too many processes are running.

 - *Step 1:* Download Jessie-lite: https://www.raspberrypi.org/downloads/raspbian/
 - *Step 2:* Install Jessie-lite, as described here: https://www.raspberrypi.org/documentation/installation/installing-images/mac.md